Prag8855/aab/content/guides/dog-ownership.md

 ## Finding an apartment with a dog

-It's harder to [find an apartment](/guides/find-a-flat-in-berlin) that allows dogs.[^12] It's even harder with big dogs.[^14] Landlords can't ban all dogs, but they just give the apartment to someone else.
+It's harder to [find an apartment](/guides/find-a-flat-in-berlin) that allows dogs.[^12] It's even harder with big dogs.[^14] Over 60% of landlords don't want dogs.[^16] Landlords can't ban all dogs, but they just give the apartment to someone else.
 Most of the time, you need the landlord's permission to have a dog.[^13]

 **[How to find an apartment in Berlin ➞](/guides/find-a-flat-in-berlin)**